endurantgames/cosmiclegends/src/chargen/generic_abilities.md

     []{.herocave-id}

 Hero Without Fear
 :   You are completely fearless.
-If you are exposed to any fear-
+If you are exposed to any fear-based
-    based effects, spend 1 Might to counter that use for you only.
+    Crisis Moves, spend 1 Might to counter that Move for you only.
     Your lack of fear lets you take risks to save others without concern for your own safety: You can choose to add 2 dice when you roll to advance the Rescue goal.
 If you do, lose 1 Health